Health and Medical Law

 The students in this specialisation include lawyers and health practitioners.
 Together, they critically examine a range of legal and ethical issues arising from the relationship between health practitioners and patients, or relating to particular medical procedures, or arising from the quest to prevent the myriad modern causes of ill-health, such as tobacco, alcohol and climate change.

-- Associate Professor Paula O'Brien, Co-Director of Studies
+- Professor Paula O'Brien, Co-Director of Studies

 - Associate Professor Michelle Taylor-Sands, Co-Director of Studies